ABC-Engine/lumenpyx/README.md

 <img src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExdjlxYXdyMmdkNmp5MGlkZDYxcWxlaTVlaGttaXowdHNnNDZveGdtMSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/NGyyKxJbvJy5IIQkYa/giphy.gif" width="100%" height="auto"/>

 # Compatibility
-Because of the use of the winit crate this library is currently windows only.
+Because of the use of the Winit crate, this library is currently Windows only.

 # Re-Exports
-I re-export the winit crate because it is necessary for window management.
+I re-export the Winit crate because it is necessary for window management.

 # Getting Started
 You can find the crate [here](https://crates.io/crates/lumenpyx) and download it using ```cargo add lumenpyx```.
-Check out the wiki, I put some docs in there.
+Check out [the discord](https://discord.gg/55R3GsBSYC), we've got a help channel.
+Check out the [wiki](https://github.com/ABC-Engine/lumenpyx/wiki), the docs for this library are kept there.
 I will keep updated as time goes on.
 If there is anything that you would like a docs page for let me know!

 * [Getting Started][home]
   * [Making Sprites][makingsprites]
   * [Rendering a Sprite][renderingasprite]